-- Replace all gaskets and O-rings at each overhaul and disassembly. - · Inspect the seats.
-They must be smooth and free of physical defects. - Replace parts if the seats are defective.
+- Replace all gaskets and O-rings at each overhaul and disassembly. - Inspect the seats.
+They must be smooth and free of physical defects.
+In order to repair worn seats, skin cut them in a lathe while you maintain dimensional relationships with other surfaces. - · Replace parts if the seats are defective.